-^{189.} Paul Burger et al., Advances and understanding energy consumption behaviors and the governance of its change: outline of an integrated framework, Frontiers in energy research, Vol 3, Article 29, June 2015
+^{192.} Paul Burger et al., Advances and understanding energy consumption behaviors and the governance of its change: outline of an integrated framework, Frontiers in energy research, Vol 3, Article 29, June 2015

-^{190.} Those projects started in late-2016.
+^{193.} Those projects started in late-2016.
 The first one to start is named ENABLE.EU, in which the chapter's author is taking part.
 The two others are named ECHOES and ENERGISE.

-^{191.} The proposal for the creation of a "College of Europe for energy" originates from Michel Derdevet, Energie - L'Europe en réseaux, La Documentation française, February 2015.
+^{194.} The proposal for the creation of a "College of Europe for energy" originates from Michel Derdevet, Energie - l'Europe en réseaux, La Documentation française, February 2015.
+Furthermore, the College of Europe now organises since 2016 a two-weeks interdisciplinary training on the Energy Union

-- Further use the Marie Sklodowska Curie Actions192 to support transdisciplinary mobility of researchers, rather than focusing mostly on geographical mobility. - For SSH flagged H2020 projects, a social science analysis of the topic could be required to assess the proposal sent by H2020 grant applicants, as to signal the importance of SSH.
+- Further use the Marie Sklodowska Curie Actions195 to support transdisciplinary mobility of researchers, rather than focusing mostly on geographical mobility. - For SSH flagged H2020 projects, a social science analysis of the topic could be required to assess the proposal sent by H2020 grant applicants, as to signal the importance of SSH.